planetarium/NineChronicles.Headless/README.md

   --aws-access-key <String>                                The access key for AWS CloudWatch logging.
 (Default: ) --aws-secret-key <String>                                The secret key for AWS CloudWatch logging.
 (Default: ) --aws-region <String>                                    The AWS region for AWS CloudWatch (e.g., us-east-1, ap-northeast-2).
 (Default: )
-  --is-authorized-miner                                    Flag to use as authorized miner.
-If true, it will mine only blocks that authorized miners should mine.
+  --authorized-miner                                       Run as an authorized miner, which mines only blocks that should be authorized.
   -h, --help                                               Show help message --version                                                Show version
 ```